Pension

 Mandatory occupational pension

-The most important pension scheme in the private sector is mandatory occupational pension (OTP).
-The Act on Mandatory Occupational Pension in Private Employment came into force on January 1, 2006.
+The most important pension scheme in the private sector is the mandatory occupational pension (OTP).
+The Act on Mandatory Occupational Pension in private employment came into force on January 1, 2006.

 More information about mandatory occupational pension (OTP) can be found atregjeringen.no.